AlexProv1987/outdoor_backend/README.md

     ```bash
         $ python manage.py runserver
     ```
-    You can now access the file api service on your browser by using
+    You can now access the service on your browser by using
     ```
         http://localhost:8000/auth/
     ```